JustinAronson/News/README.md

 The server should be running at http://127.0.0.1:8000/

-*For some reason mine runs at 127.0.0.1:5000, no idea why but changing the fetch URL in App.js to 127.0.0.1:5000 fixes the problem for me*
+*Some computers may run it from different localhost address (e.g. 127.0.0.1:5000), in that case change the fetch URL in App.js to match it*

 # Running the Frontend App
 First open a new terminal while the terminal running the Backend server is still running.
 This is needed in order to test out anything on the site involving python